rexfilius/dsa/notes/data_structures/heap.md

 3. If the new node is greater than its parent node, we swap the new node with the parent node.
 4. We repeat Step 3, effectively moving the new node up through the heap, until it has a parent whose value is greater than it.

 This process of moving the new node up the heap, is called TRICKLING the node up through the heap.
 Sometimes it moves up to the right, and sometimes it moves up to the left, but it always moves up until it settles into the correct position.

-The efficiency of inserting into a heap is O(log N).

 The first thing to know about deleting a value from a heap is that we ONLY ever delete the root node.
 This is right in line with the way a priority queue works, in that we only access and remove the highest-priority item.